space-physics/iri2016/README.md

 Many Python programs--including IRI2016--are readily accessible from Matlab.
 Here's what's you'll need:

-1. Python &ge; 3.6.
+1. Python == 3.6 for Matlab R2018b.
 Check which Python version you have simply by typing from Terminal/Command Prompt (not in Matlab)
    ```sh
    python3
    ```